 There are two staging systems commonly used for CLL: the Binet system and the Rai system.
 In Australia, most doctors use the Binet system.

 |stage A||There are a high number of abnormal white blood cells but fewer than three enlarged areas of lymph tissue (lymph nodes, liver and/or spleen).|

 |stage B||There are a high number of white blood cells and three or more enlarged areas of lymph tissue.|

 |stage C||There are a high number of white blood cells with a low number of red blood cells (anaemia) and/or platelets (thrombocytopenia), and enlarged lymph nodes or spleen.|

 Rai staging system

-The Rai system divides CLL into five stages and separates these stages into low-risk, intermediate-risk and high-risk groups.
+The Rai system divides CLL into five stages of 0 to 4.
+RAI also separates these stages into low-risk, intermediate-risk and high-risk groups.
 It is used mainly in the United States.

 Prognosis means the expected outcome of a disease.
-You will need to discuss your prognosis with your doctor, who will be able to give you an indication of what stage leukaemia you have.
+You will need to discuss your prognosis with your haematologist, who will be able to give you an indication of the stage of leukaemia you have.

-While CLL is not generally a curable disease, the outlook for people with CLL is improving constantly.
-For many people, CLL progresses slowly, treatment is never required and they live a normal life span.
+While CLL is generally not a curable disease, advances in how CLL is treated has improved the outlook for people.
+For some people, CLL progresses slowly and they live a normal life span without ever needing treatment.
 For others, CLL progresses more quickly, but treatment controls the CLL and allows them to have a good quality of life for many years.

 Download a PDF booklet on this topic.